Israel attacks southern Lebanon, Hezbollah launches rockets at Israel

 ICC prosecutor urges judges to rule on warrants for Israeli, Hamas leaders

+It said it targeted military bases to “facilitate the passage of drones” towards their desired targets deep inside Israel.
+“And the drones have passed as planned.”

-Ben Gurion Airport was closed in the early hours of Sunday, as Israeli forces struck southern Lebanon in what they say was a “preemptive” attack launched when they detected Hezbollah preparing to attack northern Israel.
+This comes as Israel launched a series of intense air strikes on southern Lebanon early on Sunday in what it said was a “preemptive” attack launched when Hezbollah’s preparation to attack northern Israel was detected.

-Reports are coming in of injuries in northern Israel and cities have opened public bomb shelters.

-While Hezbollah and Israel have been exchanging tit-for-tat attacks across the border with some intensity since the start of Israel’s war on Gaza, this marks a significant escalation.
+While Hezbollah and Israel have been exchanging tit-for-tat attacks across the border with some intensity since the start of Israel’s war on Gaza in October, this marks a significant escalation.

+“Most of the Israeli strikes on Lebanon were in the border area, up to 5km [3 miles] deep along the 12km [74-mile] border,” said Al Jazeera’s Zeina Khodr, reporting from Beirut.

+“The border area is now a military zone.
+It’s been evacuated of civilians.
+It’s been repeatedly hit by the Israeli army in recent months.”

 More to follow.